alexvanyo/composelife/docs/di.md

 This allows, as in the example above, creating a type-safe subcomponent where loaded preferences are available, with the loading state handled by a higher-level component.

-The Hilt-provided entry points are true Hilt `@EntryPoint`s, installed in the `ActivityComponent`.
-In production code, only the outermost `***HiltEntryPoint` is injected inside the `Activity`, but in tests each individual component can be injected directly to test a component in isolation.

 For `@Preview`s, each of these entry points can also be implemented directly with appropriate fakes or mock values, as in `ui-app`'s